beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

     - Simulate the Spread of an Infectious Disease
     - Simulate Rolling Die and Drawing from a 52 Deck of Cards
     - Expected Number of Trials to See All N Numbers in an N-sided Dice.
-- Random Forest Not Ideal For Out-of-Sample Data Points
+- Random Forest Not Ideal For Extrapolating Data Points

 ## Data Structures and Algorithms